haijiaolu/vol/docs/post/anthes-2009.md

   - X/Open merges with Open Software Foundation to form The Open Group.

 - **1999**
-  - U.S. President Clinton presents the National Medal of Technology to Ken Thompson and Dennis Ritchie for their work at Bell Labs.
+  - U. S. President Clinton presents the National Medal of Technology to Ken Thompson and Dennis Ritchie for their work at Bell Labs.

 - **2001**
   - Apple releases Mac OS X, a desktop operating system based on the Mach kernel and BSD.